 We are party to a master services agreement, effective as of May 20, 2013, with CRL under which we have purchased and expect to continue to purchase laboratory services.
-Under the agreement, we have agreed to use CRL on an exclusive basis for our laboratory testing needs.
-We incurred research and development expenses of \$70,409, \$165,840 and \$439,712 under the agreement in the years ended December 31, 2015, 2016 and 2017, respectively.
+Under the agreement, we have agreed to use CRL on an exclusive basis for certain of our laboratory testing needs.
+We incurred research and development expenses of \$0.9 under the agreement in the year ended December 31, 2018.
 We are not committed to purchase any minimum amounts under the agreement.